ml-archive/bugsnag/README.md

 }
 ```

+### Controlling Your Error Reports

 By conforming to the `BugsnagError` protocol you can have full control over how your errors are reported.

 It has the following properties:

 | Name | Type | Function | Default |
 |---|---|---|---|